SherlockLock/Node-Express-Template/README.md

 1. Public Things which represent any resource this server handles that is publically available aka requires no authentication
 2. Private Things which represent any resource this server handles that is NOT publically available aka requires authentication

-## Repository Contents and Description
+## Repository Contents and Descriptions

 ### Database Folder

 Contains a file called thingDatabase.js that acts as a makeshift database and interface that stores our thing objects in a list and exposes CRUD operation functions for usage in other areas of the application.

 ### Routes Folder